Your website will never have traffic without SEO and Social Media

 People who do this, reap great rewards in the long term.

 Once the site is ready, you need to make sure that you focus on SEO and Social Media to get the right eyeballs to your website and start generating sales.

 You will need 3 things to get your SEO and Social Media to generate business from your site:

 The preparations for SEO should ideally be made before the site is built.
 If it isn’t your chances may be a little smaller but not all is lost.
 You can make changes as you go along.
 With social media, you’re working with other people’s real estate, not your own.
 So you will be limited as to how many times you can change your page name etc. so try to get focused on your ideal client and get the names right from the start.
 You also need to make sure all your social media touch-points easily lead back to the right pages on your website.

 The first and most important step after launch is going to be to set-up your local SEO visibility.
 If you’re a local business that needs local clients, then local SEO should be your first point of call.
 Start by looking at whether your site comes up in a local search for your products.
 It can be pretty easy to optimise for local SEO using Google my business and other tools like Social Media.
 In fact, it’s so simple that this is something you could train your team to do in-house or do it yourself as the business owner.
 We created a course that will teach you just that…

-3. Optimise your website for navigation and your ideal client.
+3. Search Engine Consultants can optimise your website for navigation and your ideal client.

 This might require some professional consultancy but some in-house marketing teams can do it pretty well too.
 It’s important that the menus, messaging and imagery on your site are designed to appeal to your ideal client.
 We want to make sure that when they do land on your website, they stay there as long as possible.
 Want to see more and more of your site and also get in touch with you or buy one of your products right away.